 Calculations of the shielding requirements for the project have been conducted by the TRIUMF radiation safety group.
-Fig. 3 shows the results of these calculations [?] which give thickness of shielding in steel followed by concrete that should be used to ensure that dose rates to humans can be reduced to an acceptable level outside the shield package.
-The results indicate that 1.5-3.5 m of steel followed by 2 m of concrete would reduce the dose rate immediately outside the shielding to less than 3 μ Sv/hr.
-This is safely below the 10 μ Sv/hr guideline for low occupancy areas such as walkways.
+Fig. 3 shows the results of these calculations [4] which give the thickness of shielding in steel and the thickness of shielding in concrete that should be used to ensure that dose rates to humans can be reduced to an acceptable level outside the shield package.
+The results indicate that 1.5-3.5 m of steel followed by 2 m of concrete would reduce the dose rate immediately outside the shielding to less than 3 $\mu$ Sv/hr.
+This is safely below the 10 $\mu$ Sv/hr guideline for low occupancy areas such as walkways.

 Using these guidelines from TRIUMF, the total volume of shielding required was calculated, with our particular geometry for the shield package, using steel and concrete in block form for easy stacking by crane.
-This results in a requirement of $150~\rm m^3$ steel and $450~\rm m^3$ concrete.
+This results in a requirement of $150 \text{ m}^3$ steel and $450 \text{ m}^3$ concrete.

 Blocks will be fabricated with a standard 2'x3'x6' block size and instrumented with I-bolts for easy installation with a crane.
 The cost of the shielding was calculated based on previous experience at TRIUMF.
-The newly made steel blocks will cost \$14,000/m3.
+The newly made steel blocks will cost $14,000/m^3$ .
 In cases where the precision and custom shape of new steel is not required, Energy Solutions (Oak Ridge, TN) offers slightly radioactive recycled steel at one dollar per 10-ton block.
 From a practical standpoint, the cost for such steel is completely determined by transportation charges.
-Transportation costs to a rail yard in Vancouver are \$2000/m3.
+Transportation costs to a rail yard in Vancouver are $2000/m^3$ .
+For the shielding, we require 50 m of new steel (in the central regions where precise tolerances are required) and 100 m of recycled steel.
+This results in a cost of \$900k for the steel shielding.